-In our latest instalment of our blog series - Ask the Expert - we interview Tobie Muller; Regional Business Manager for Rentokil Initial.
+In our latest installment of our blog series - Ask the Expert - we interview Tobie Muller; Regional Business Manager for Rentokil Initial.
 Up until recently, Tobie was a Director at Cannon Hygiene, and with the acquisition of Cannon Hygiene by Rentokil Initial internationally, Tobie has moved over to the team at Rentokil Initial South Africa.
 The Initial team are excited to have someone of Tobie’s background and experience join us, especially as he brings with him a wealth of expertise in the field of medical waste disposal.

-1. Please tell us a little about your background and experience in the hygiene and medical waste industry.
+1. Please tell us a little about your background and experience in the hygiene and medical waste disposal industry.

 Being born and bred on a farm, when I joined the washroom hygiene and medical waste industry in 2000 everybody - including myself - was asking, “What?
 Why sanitary waste disposal?”